Configure multiple working repositories.

-- Batch create/close/reopen issues, create pull requests, merge pull requests and delete branches by name on GitHub.
+Batch API calls on GitHub: create/close/reopen issues, create/close/reopen/merge pull requests and delete branches by name.

 Important: safeguard your token (once created you won’t be able to see it again).

 $ gitp issues create # create same issue for all projects

 $ gitp checkout -b new-branch # checks out new branch new-branch in all projects

 $ gitp poetry version minor # bumps minor version of all projects that have pyproject.toml version